 If what you’re on just isn’t cutting it, it might be time to change.

 If you’re on a plan, check out our current plans to see what’s available and if there’s something better change to it through My Vodafone.
-If you are on an archived plan once you switch to a new plan your old plan will become unavailable to switch back to.
+If you are on a plan that is no longer available, once you switch to a current plan, your old plan will no longer be available to switch back to.

 If you’re on prepaid, you can change to a different recharge offer next time you top up.
 See our support page if you need help.